Distance: 6.5 miles | Hiking time: 3-4 hours | More info.

 Getting Started

-From the trailhead, you’ll follow a short, gravel-strewn dirt road section of the Visitors Center Loop Trail down towards the San Diego River.
+From the trailhead, you’ll follow a short section of dirt road down towards the San Diego River.
 The river level varies dramatically depending on the time of year and rainfall.
-When we were there in late July, we were pleasantly surprised to find it’s levels were high and the water was flowing freely.
+When we were there in late July, we were surprised to find the water level was high and flowing freely.

-Once you find your way across the river, you’ll follow another dirt road section of the San Diego River Crossing Trail.
+Once across the river, you’ll follow another dirt road section of the San Diego River Crossing Trail.
 Just before the road sweeps to the left is a trail junction for South Fortuna Trail.
 This is where you get your first close-up look at the North and South Fortuna Peaks.

 At the bottom of the hill lies the beautifully wooded Suycott Valley.
-Hidden here among the trees is a quiet, shaded area with two picnic tables where you can rest and refuel for the journey ahead.
+Hidden among the trees is a quiet, shaded area with two picnic tables where you can rest and refuel.

 Your First Summit: South Fortuna Peak